wadelau/wadelau.github.io/hanjst/hanjst-syntax.md

 </body>
 </html>
 ```
-Inside the box of Hanjst, it read template data from the element identified by "**Hanjstjsondata**", and read template sentence from the element of BODY.
+Inside the box of Hanjst, it reads template data from the element identified by "**Hanjstjsondata**", and reads template sentence from the element of BODY.

 If these steps work well, Hanjst tries to load template data into current JavaScript run-time by introducing each key of JSON data as a variable.
 And Hanjst find each pair of lines enclosed with {...}.